-The battery in the bilge (battery 1) is the dedicated crank battery and will be mainly used for the engine, thruster, keypad and ECM.
+The battery in the bilge (battery 1) is the dedicated crank battery and will be mainly used for the engine, thruster, keypad, and ECM.

-The battery under the loveseat (battery 2) is the house battery and is dedicated for the lower helm panel and stereo system.
+The aft battery under the loveseat (battery 2) is the house battery and is dedicated to everything on the lower helm panel.